harrypatton/algorithms/interview/whiteboard/lc557-reverse-words-III.md

 ```
 **Note**: In the string, each word is separated by single space and there will not be any extra space in the string.

+## Learning
+1. Check the first solution to find each word.
+It is concise than the 2nd one.
+2. Check how to reverse a word.
+The first one is better.

 ```c#
 /*
 it is a string with a few words. need to reverse the word itself but keep space and world order.